simon-katz/slurp-or-evaluate/README.md

 #### Var Names

-slurp-or-evaluate uses the name of the var being defined as the name of the file in which to store the saved value (within the `_slurp-or-evaluate-store/` directory).
+The name of the var being defined must be a valid filename on your system, because slurp-or-evaluate uses the name of the var as the name of the file in which to store the saved value (within the `_slurp-or-evaluate-store/` directory).
-This means that the name of the var being defined must be a valid filename on your system.

 #### Removing a Saved Value